makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 Delegation has always been a longer-term focus for the development of governance within MakerDAO.
 Given recent events and the need to have delegates operating effectively as soon as possible, this is something GovAlpha plans to focus on over the next quarter.

 We are hoping to launch delegation at Maker in a structured and effective way that allows MKR Holders to choose one or more delegate that they feel is compatible with their views.
-GovAlpha aims to promote delegates that opt-in to a lightweight framework that sets some guidelines for delegates to follow.The aim here is to create a tradition of communication and transparency around delegates within MakerDAO - hopefully leading to a more predictable and efficient process for decision-making as governance evolves.
+GovAlpha aims to promote delegates that opt-in to a lightweight framework that sets some guidelines for delegates to follow.
+The aim here is to create a tradition of communication and transparency around delegates within MakerDAO - hopefully leading to a more predictable and efficient process for decision-making as governance evolves.

 GovAlpha will also attempt to convince larger MKR token holders to delegate some portion of their MKR holdings to the public delegates that opt-in to this lightweight framework.
 We believe that this will lead to more MKR active in governance and more thorough debate.

-Subsequent to the launch of delegation, we plan to continue to organise and deliver improvements and integration of delegate functionality into the voting portal.
+Subsequent to the launch of delegation, we plan to continue to organize and deliver improvements and integration of delegate functionality into the voting portal.

 #### Education

 Proper educational knowledge is essential for newer participants to vote and engage effectively in governance at MakerDAO.
 As such, we are prioritizing getting easily accessible educational materials out to the community this quarter.
-We will focus our educational efforts in three key areas:
+We will focus our educational efforts on three key areas:
 - Ongoing development of the Maker Operational Manual.
 - Expansion of Parameter Documentation for Liquidations 2.0 and RWA terms.
 - Adding educational content to the [MIPs Portal](https://mips.makerdao.com/).